Winners and Losers from College Football Bowl Season

 But a deeper look at the numbers proves this Washington offense is flawed and that its quarterback struggled to develop since his sophomore year.
 It was difficult for the Huskies to effectively move the ball at times, especially against athletic defenses.

 That happened again in the Rose Bowl, when the Huskies' first nine drives against Ohio State featured a field goal, six punts, the end of the half and a turnover on downs.
-Worse, it seemed Petersen and Co. were OK with that, watching the deficit get bigger without any real show of concern.
+Worse, it seemed Petersen and Co. were OK with that, watching the deficit get bigger without any show of concern.

-Though the Huskies stormed back with strong defense and turning field position and turnovers into points, it was too late.
+Though the Huskies stormed back with strong defense, it was too late.

 Jake Browning again failed to win the big game against one of the nation's premier teams.
 Sure, he made a few puzzling decisions, but most of the blame should be placed on peculiar play-calling and an offense that looked at times like it forgot it was playing in the Rose Bowl.